The scientific discipline of linguistics emerged in the twentieth century.

 UM-Dearborn Linguistics faculty focus on sociolinguistics and the structure, history, and social functions of the English language in contact with other languages, drawing on the methods and theoretical insights of the World Englishes approach.

 The Linguistics Discipline offers courses contributing to the following programs: the ESL Endorsement Certificate (College of Education, Health, and Human Services), the Language Arts Education major (College of Education, Health, and Human Services), the English with Secondary Education major (CASL and College of Education, Health, and Human Services), the English Language and Literature major (CASL), and the Linguistics minor (CASL).
 Linguistics courses also fulfill the role of cognates within certain CASL majors.

-Students may earn a minor in Linguistics or use Linguistics as an area of focus for the Bachelor of General Studies degree by completing 12 hours of upper-division credit in Linguistics.
+Students may earn a minor in Linguistics or use Linguistics as a concentration for the Integrative Studies degree by completing 12 hours of upper-division credit in Linguistics.
 Basic and upper-level courses are offered, some of which are cross-listed with English (ENGL), African and African American Studies (AAAS), Anthropology (ANTH) or Psychology (PSYC).
 Secondary education students seeking certification in English are required to take an introductory course in Linguistics as well as Modern English Grammar.
 Students in the English as a Second Language (ESL) Endorsement Program are required to take 15 credit hours of Linguistics courses, including three required (Concepts in Linguistics, Sociolinguistics, and Second Language Acquisition: English) and two electives.

 Learn more about CASL Degree Requirements.

 The Linguistics Minor introduces the theory and methods of linguistics.
 Students pursue upper-level training in sociolinguistics and the linguistic structure, history, and social functions of particular varieties of English.
 Independent study courses are available for students wishing to research specific topics in greater detail.